 Majors & Requirements

-Designed to meet the needs of budding entrepreneurs in all areas of business, the Entrepreneurship major is made up of one required course and three elective courses (not 3.0 credits).
+Designed to meet the needs of budding entrepreneurs in all areas of business, the Innovation and Entrepreneurship major is made up of one required course and three elective courses (not 3.0 credits).

-The required course is Entrepreneurship & New Venture Formation (ENTR-462)
+The required course is New Venture Discovery (KIEI-462)

 , which focuses on ideation and the business modeling of new ideas.
 The three elective courses can be selected from a list of courses that qualify for the major, whether they are A, B or full-term courses.